Antpunchboy/landing_page/README.md

 will learn responsive design and semantic html in future lesson.

-but i have made the website responsive by researching on media queries on css
+but i have made the website responsive by researching on media queries and smooth flex design on css